omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![User bar for a page from the site Jane Austen, with "Edit page" circled in red](../sites/sitesfiles/sitepg_edit_public.png)

+We recommend keeping a tab open to the public page and refreshing it to check the results of your changes.
+Remember to look at your page at different browser heights and widths to ensure objects flow and wrap as intended.
+You may also wish to check the display of your page on a mobile device.

 ## Page blocks

-Pages are made up of blocks, each of which has a different form of content.
+Page blocks are designed to offer an array of authoring tools for whatever kind fo page you may be writing.
+Third-party and user-submitted modules may add other page blocks to these ones built and maintained by the Omeka team.

 ### Asset
-Allows a user to include files on a page that are not media attached to items (i.e. logos or other illustrative materials).
+Include files on a page that are not media attached to items (i.e. logos or other illustrative materials).
 Users may upload new assets or select from existing assets.

 ![Asset block with asset selection sidebar open which includes an asset upload option and an asset selection option](sitesfiles/sitepg_asset_selection.png)

 Once an asset is selected, the user has the option to include additional asset information:

-- Page link: allows the user to set a link so that when the asset is clicked by an end-user they are directed to that page.
+- Page link: Select a page from within the site, so that the asset becomes a link on the public page.
+The selected page's title will also appear as a text link above or beside the asset.
-- Alternative link title: allows the user to set a link title.
-If the link title is unset, the system will default to the file name.
+- Alternative link title: If a page link is set above, you can control the text display here.
+If nothing is entered, the link will default to the page's title.
-- Caption: allows the user to set a caption to print to the page with the asset.
+- Caption: Text that will be displayed below or near the asset.

+Display of these elements will depend on the theme and any [template settings](#position-blocks) that are applicable.

 Click "Apply changes" to set the asset information.
 Should a user wish to revisit that material, they should click the wrench icon to open the edit sidebar.